shannonmoeller/vanilla-mvc-demo/README.md

+# Vanilla MVC

-Vanilla demo of a model-view-controller pattern using dependency-injection, services, templates, and factories.
+Vanilla demo of a model-view-controller pattern using dependency injection, services, templates, and factories.

 ----